-If you are your organization’s administrator, you can assign control for people and content.
+If you are your organization’s administrator, you can assign control and hand it to various people depending on the content.

-Store your public or private data to your favorites… With its secure sharing and collaboration tools, you can share your own data for your organization or the entire world.
+Store your public or private data to your favorites… With its secure sharing and collaboration tools, you can share your own data with your organization or the entire world.

 Your organization can create and join groups with control access to items shared publicly or within groups.

 This is all exciting stuff.